FREEZX/passport-jwt-strategy/README.md

   secret: options.secret, //The decoding secret
   maxAge: options.maxAge || 86400,
 	algorithms: options.algorithms || 'HS256',
-  requestKey: options.requestKey || 'user',   //The key in the JWT that defines the user id
+  requestKey: options.requestKey || 'user',       /* The key in the JWT that defines the user id */
   requestArg: options.requestArg || 'accessToken' /* The parameter name on the HTTP request that refers to the JWT.
-The middleware will look for this property in the query string, request body, and headers.
+The middleware will look for this property in the query string, request body, cookies (signed and not signed) and headers.
 The header name will be derived from a camelBack representation of the property name.
 For example, if the requestArg is "accessToken" (the default) then this instance of the middlware will look for the header name "x-access-token" */
 };
 ```
 The `header` option looks for it in the `Authorization` request header, and query gets the token from the `token` query parameter.